 MAY I Marissa Hansen, Neuroscience Major at the University of Texas at Austin, was accepted into the Undergraduate BP-ENDURE program through DBBS and will work this summer in the Bruchas Lab.
 Marissa was selected from over 100 applicants into the program.
 Welcome Marissa!

-APRIL I Christian Pedersen and Andrew Luskin, both DBBS Neuroscience Graduate Students, join the lab.
+APRIL I Christian Pedersen, a BME Grad Student and Andrew Luskin, a DBBS Neuroscience Graduate Students have joined the lab.
 Welcome Christian and Andrew!

 JANUARY | Dylan Blumenthal joins the laboratory.
 Welcome Dylan!

 OCTOBER | Michael R. Bruchas, PhD has received $3.8 million in NIH funding to develop tools for mapping and activating pathways in the brain with light.
 You can read the full article published by WUSTL TheSOURCE here.

 SEPTEMBER | Congratulations to Dong-Oh Seo and Stephanie Nygard on their Journal of Neuroscience paper acceptance.

 JULY | Christine Stander has joined the lab as the Research Laboratory Manager.
 Welcome Christine!

 FEBRUARY | Bruchas Lab featured on HEC-TV: Remote Controlled Medication.
 Creating the possibility for remote controlled medication: direct drug delivery to the brain using a hand held remote.

 SEPTEMBER | WUSTL TheSOURCE published a Press Release on Jordan McCall's Neuron paper.
 Reward, aversion behaviors activated through same brain pathways.
 Findings may help explain why drugs for addiction, depression are not always effective.